sihabutheen8117/obsidian/Module - 2 - frontend.md

 ----
 ##### HTML
+- html 1st version 1991
+- latest version 2014 , version 5
 - html current version of html is version 5
 - hypertext markup language
 - making the struct of the web page.
-- what is markup
+- what is markup?
-	-
 - it is not programming language.

+##### what is hyperlink.
+- the link between one to another page is called hypertext

 #### DOCTYPE
 - it is tells we are using the html 5